ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/004-source-modes.md

 With Screen Share mode selected, you see what the audience sees within the Main Window, but to interact with the items you're displaying, you must control them directly.
 You will not be able to interact with an app, for instance, by clicking on it within the Main Window.

+### System Audio

+When using the Screen Sharing source mode, Ecamm Live will also broadcast the Mac's system audio.
+For example, sound from a video in a web browser, or sounds in a presentation, will be broadcast to your audience.
+To adjust system audio levels, use the [Sound Levels window](#the-sound-levels-window).

 ### Controlling Ecamm Live While Using Other Apps